-Post-graduation, Mr. Kailas was selected as a National Institutes of Health Postbaccalaureate Intramural Research Training Award Recipient from 2013-2014, during which time he published a first-author article in Nature Publishing Group.
+Post-graduation, Mr. Kailas was selected as a National Institutes of Health Postbaccalaureate Intramural Research Training Award Recipient studying analytical chemistry and nanotechnology.
 After starting medical school in 2014, Mr. Kailas transitioned from basic research to clinical research and was able to apply the knowledge and experience he gained from his development sociology training to the field of dermatology.
-Mr. Kailas actively researches on skin of color and has published multiple articles, abstracts, letters, and commentaries on topics such as Native American healthcare issues, alopecia areata in African Americans, laser treatments for ethnic skin types, and skin cancer in underserved populations.
-Mr. Kailas acknowledges he has been fortunate to have been mentored by some of the best dermatologists in the country, stating that “I am so grateful to have had incredibly gifted and kind research mentors that have taken me under their wing.
-I would be nowhere without their continued support and guidance.”
-He currently serves as a reviewer for the Journal of the American Academy of Dermatology.
-Furthermore, he is an expert commenter for PracticeUpdate Dermatology.
-For his extracurricular services, Mr. Kailas serves as Student Chair of the Committee of Diversity and Inclusion at his medical school and aims to increase diversity in the medical field.
+Mr. Kailas is very interested in skin of color and has published multiple articles and abstracts on topics such as Native American healthcare issues, alopecia areata in African Americans, laser treatments, and skin cancer.
+Mr. Kailas says, “The population of the U.S. is projected to be 50% non-white by the year 2044, so this work is needed now more than ever.”

 Ultimately, Mr. Kailas hopes to contribute more to the understanding of dermatologic conditions that affect patients of color in order to provide provide better treatments and management.